Ambiguity and Partial Bayesian Updating: Introduction

 Since \citet{ellsberg1961} noted a distinction between ambiguity and risk, numerous models of ambiguity averse agents have been proposed.
 One of the earliest and most well-known models of ambiguity aversion is the Maxmin Expected Utility (MEU) model (\citet{Gilboa1989}).
 Under MEU, an agent entertains multiple possible beliefs, or a set of priors (represented by a closed, convex set of probability distributions), and she evaluates an act by its worst-case expected utility.
 However, extending MEU preferences to dynamic contexts poses a challenge.
 Unlike models in which beliefs are given by a single probability (such as subjective expected utility, or SEU), where the natural notion of updating is Bayes' rule, there is no obvious way in which a set of beliefs should be updated.

 To illustrate, suppose Kate is trying to save for her retirement.
 She is concerned that she may not know the true distribution of outcomes, and so she decides to consult a panel of experts.
 Each expert gives her a different picture of the economy, or a prior.\footnote{In this paper, the set of priors is purely subjective.
 However, the analogy of a prior as a possible model is useful for illustration.} Kate's world is quite simple: the economy can grow ($g$), remain constant ($c$), or shrink ($s$).
 The states of the world are $S=\{g, c, s\}$, and each expert has provided Kate with a probability distribution over these three states.\footnote{Ambiguity models explicitly assume the decision maker does not reduce all the priors into a single prior, otherwise the she would be indistinguishable from a standard Bayesian.} For simplicity, suppose Kate determines her initial set of beliefs from the distributions provided by these experts: $\pi_1=(\frac{7}{12}, \frac13, \frac{1}{12}), \pi_2=(\frac{1}{6}, \frac23, \frac{1}{6})$ and $\pi_3=(\frac{1}{12}, \frac13, \frac{7}{12})$.\footnote{Under maxmin expected utility (MEU) preferences \citep{Gilboa1989}, the set of priors $\{\pi_1, \pi_2, \pi_3\}$ and its closed, convex hull are behaviorally equivalent, and so we say she has the set of priors $\mathscr{C}=conv(\{\pi_1, \pi_2, \pi_3\})$.
-Conceptually, it is as if Kate takes the expert forecasts as ``bounds'' on the truth.} Suppose Kate learns that there has been an increase in unemployment, which rules out $g$; the true state is one of $\{c,s\}$.
+Conceptually, it is as if Kate takes the expert forecasts as ``bounds'' on the truth.} Suppose Kate learns that there has been an ``increase in unemployment,'' which rules out $g$; the true state belongs to $\{c,s\}$.
 How should Kate incorporate this new information into her beliefs?
+Kate can use the information to ``update" each of the experts' forecasts, but she can also use the information to discriminate between the experts.
 Kate's problem is the topic of this paper.

 There are two well-known procedures for updating a set of priors explored in the literature.
 In the first procedure, known as full bayesian updating (FB) \citep{gilboa2011}, the agent applies Bayes’ rule to each prior.
 In the second procedure, known as maximum likelihood updating (ML) \citep{gilboa2011}, the agent only retains priors that assigned the greatest probability to the observed event.
 In the case of Kate, if she practices FB she continues to consider $\pi_1$ for her decision making, even after observing the increase in unemployment.
 If she practices ML, then she only considers $\pi_3$.